Overview

 4. Execute and Monitor Automation

-Effective call scheduling goes beyond simply selecting a time and date—it requires aligning system settings with real-world outreach strategy.
-Regardless of whether you’re using AVA’s campaign settings or GHL’s workflow automations, a few strategic considerations can significantly impact results.
+Effective call scheduling goes beyond simply selecting a time and date, it requires aligning system settings with real-world outreach strategy.
+Regardless of whether you’re using thinkrr’s campaign settings or GHL’s workflow automations, a few strategic considerations can significantly impact results.- Time Zone Awareness: Always schedule calls according to the time zone of your target audience.
+Misalignment here can lead to missed calls or low engagement.

 How does scheduling in GHL work for outbound calls?